chiragjagad/MLSA-Event-Certificate-Automation/README.md

 ## Steps to be followed

 ### 1. Create a template and save in the working directory
 Download the certificate template from Microsoft Teams.
-Type "Here" where you want the name of the certificate holder
+Type "Here" where you want the name of the certificate holder.
+Insert the event's name and your name in the respective places
 <img src="https://github.com/chiragjagad/MLSA-Event-Certificate-Automation/blob/master/readme/template.png">
 ### 2. Add the list of names in list.csv
 ### 3. Add your path of working directory in script.py